Barnaba1841/Excel-Projects/Bike Sales Dashboard/readme.md

 ## Process

-The bike_buyers sheet have Raw Data
+The bike_buyers sheet have Raw Data <br>
-Working Sheet have the data after cleaning
+Working Sheet have the data after cleaning <br>
-Pivot table sheet have all the pivot tables
+Pivot table sheet have all the pivot tables <br>
-Dashboard sheet have the Final Dashboard
+Dashboard sheet have the Final Dashboard <br>

 The project involved several key steps to transform raw data into a polished dashboard:
 1. **Data Cleaning**: Started with cleaning the data to remove any inconsistencies or duplicates.